1001bug/net_lat/README.md

 + multiinstance UDP send can do 1M+ syscalls

 # Compille
 Is is Netbians C/C++ project but one file project.
-So can be compilled inplace: gcc -std=c99 -lrt main.c -o net_lat Code not idial.
-Look inside to find more answers
+So can be compilled inplace: gcc -std=c99 -lrt main.c -o net_lat
+On Windows use Cygwin on MSYS2 not MinGW
+Code not idial.
+Look inside to find more answers.